gpdm/tinycore-targetdisplaymode/README.md

 Pay close attention to the build process.
 It's verbose, but there's not much error checking, so it may fail at any time in the future (i.e. outdated download links, and such).

-If it success, you should have something like this in your `output` directory:
+If it succeeds, you should have something like this in your `output` directory:

 ```
 output/